 - Now, right-click on the viewer and choose ‘Expand selection’ from the list

-- Choose to select the ‘Tangent faces’
+- Select ‘Tangent faces’

 At this point, the platform selects all faces tangent to the initial selection.